LSSTDESC/tables_io/docs/devstyle.md

 ## Documentation

 All documentation is created using Sphinx.
-This lives in the `docs` folder, and the output is created in the `_readthedocs` folder in the main package.
-Documentation files are written in Markdown.
+This lives in the `docs/` folder, and the output is created in the `_readthedocs/` folder in the main package.
+Documentation files are written in Markdown, and any images or other assets are in the `assets/` folder.

 ### Writing Documentation Pages